GAN2GAN: Generative Noise Learning for Blind Denoising with Single Noisy Images

-In this paper, we tackle the two limitations at the same time, \emph{i.e.}, we consider the complete unsupervised blind denoising setting where only \emph{single} noisy images are available.
-Namely, in our setting, nothing is known about the noise other than it being zero-mean, additive, and independent of the clean image, and neither the clean target images nor the noisy image pairs are available.
-The crux of our method is to learn Wasserstein GAN \cite{arjovsky2017wasserstein}-based generative models that can learn and simulate the noise distribution of the observed noisy images, then can generate synthetic noisy image pairs for each of the given underlying (unobserved) clean image.
-The generated noisy image pairs are then used for training a CNN denoiser as in N2N.
-Our resulting method is dubbed as GAN2GAN (Generated-Artifical-Noise to Generated-Artificial-Noise), and we show that the denoising performance of GAN2GAN trained model almost approaches those of the standard discriminatively-trained or N2N-trained models on a widely used benchmark dataset, BSD68 with Gaussian noise.
-Moreover, our scheme is shown to significantly outperform a recent work that considered the same setting, Noise2Void \cite{krull2018noise2void}, on various different kinds of noise, e.g., mixture or correlated noise.
+In this paper, we consider a setting in which neither of above approach is applicable, namely, the pure \textit{unsupervised} blind denoising setting where only \emph{single} distinct noisy images are available for training.
+Namely, nothing is known about the noise other than it being zero-mean, additive, and independent of the clean image, and neither the clean target images for blind training nor the noisy image pairs for N2N training is available.
+While some recent work, \textit{e.g.}, \cite{krull2018noise2void,batson2019noise2self,(HQDenoising)laine2019high}, took the self-supervised learning (SSL) approach for the same setting, we take a generative learning approach.
+The crux of our method is to first learn a Wasserstein GAN \citep{arjovsky2017wasserstein}-based generative model that can 1) learn and simulate the noise in the given noisy images and 2) generate rough, initially denoised images.
+Using such generative model, we then synthesize noisy image pairs by corrupting each of the initially denoised images with the simulated noise \textit{twice} and use them to train a CNN denoiser as in the N2N training (\textit{i.e.}, Noisy N2N).
+We further show that \textit{iterative} N2N training with refined denoised images can significantly improve the final denoising performance.
+We dubbed our method as GAN2GAN (Generated-Artifical-Noise to Generated-Artificial-Noise) and show that the denoiser trained with our method can achieve (sometimes, even outperform) the performance of the standard supervised-trained or N2N-trained blind denoisers for the white Gaussian noise case.
+Furthermore, for mixture/correlated noise or real-world noise in microscopy/CT images, for which the exact distributions are hard to know \textit{a priori}, we show our denoiser significantly outperforms those standard blind denoisers, which are mismatch-trained with white Gaussian noise, as well as other baselines that operate in the same condition as ours: the SSL baseline, N2V \citep{krull2018noise2void}, and a more conventional BM3D \citep{bm3d}.